 Item B.1: Review the medical record for the time period since the last study visit.
 Select 'Yes' for this item if an SAE is found documented in the medical record.
+Select 'No' otherwise.

 Item B.2: If an SAE occurs during the study visit select 'Yes' for this item.
+Select 'No' otherwise.